newrelic/nri-flex/docs/wiki/deprecated/discovery.md

 ### Flex Auto Container Discovery

 > ⚠️ **Notice** ⚠️: this document contains a deprecated functionality that is still
-> provided backwards compatibility.
+> provided for backwards compatibility.
 However, we encourage you to
 > use the improved, fully-supported [container auto-discovery mechanism for On-Host Integrations](https://docs.newrelic.com/docs/integrations/host-integrations/installation/container-auto-discovery).

 - Flex has the capability to auto discovery containers in your surrounding environment, and dynamically monitor them regardless of changing IP addresses and ports